-We offer the only UK CAA approved online dangerous goods by air training.
+We are the only UK CAA approved training provider authorised to offer Dangerous Goods by Air training through e-learning.
 We are also the only IATA Competency Training and Assessment Centre in the UK.

 Adequate Instruction for Shipping Section II Lithium Batteries